JSorngard/lambert_w/README.md

 ## Features

-`speed_memory_tradeoff`: Increase the code size and potentially the execution speed of the functions that use Fukushima's method.
+`speed_memory_tradeoff`: Potentially increase the execution speed of the functions that use Fukushima's method in exchange for increased code size.

 One of the below features must be enabled: